 To learn more about how we use Slack, listen to our podcast episode “Blueprint Series #2: Slack.”

-While we can do a lot of things over Slack, there are some things you just can’t do.
+While we can do a lot of things over Slack, there are some things we just can’t do.
 We have a loose rule: if there are more than three back-and-forths on an issue in Slack, we take the conversation to Zoom to hash it out.
 We encourage regular check-in meetings over Zoom as well, as it’s just nice to see the faces of your coworkers if you’re staring at a screen all day.

 Another thing that Zoom conferencing is great for is screen sharing.
 We share screens to review documents, presentations, or code.
 And I’m sure some of us are still pointing at the screen with our fingers.